 The selection of world-class experts was another critical step to develop the leverage we needed to prevail in this case.
 To establish M.A.
 Whitney’s negligence, we retained an occupational workplace safety expert who had worked for OSHA for over 29 years and who taught undergraduate- and graduate-level courses on occupational health safety.
 Our liability expert was able to articulate the reasonable and common sense steps that the Defendant should have taken to protect Michael.

 To substantiate Michael’s damages from his injuries, we retained a doctor who was a medical school professor and board-certified in critical care medicine.
 We also retained a physical therapist who conducted a functional capacity examination; a vocational rehabilitation expert; and a Ph.D. economist who calculated the value of Michael’s lost wages.
 Our experts testified live at trial, and were critical to our goals of highlighting M.A.
 Whitney’s negligence and articulating the full extent of Michael’s injuries and damages.

 In addition, we used advanced trial technology to present Michael’s case as powerfully and persuasively as possible.
 Our presentation of evidence included the use of electronic trial presentation software, enabling us to quickly and efficiently play video excerpts from witnesses’ prior deposition testimony.
 Whenever a witness’s testimony was inconsistent with his or her prior deposition testimony, we were able to play the witness’s video deposition and impeach the witness.
 This was a powerful tool in undermining the credibility of the Defendant’s witnesses.

->

-> Ultimately, the success in this case hinged upon the tireless work of several attorneys and staff members at Berman & Simmons, including my collaboration with James O’Connell, who graciously agreed to try the case with me.
+Ultimately, the success in this case hinged upon the tireless work of several attorneys and staff members at Berman & Simmons.
 The legal experience, hard work, and financial resources that were brought to bear in this case were instrumental to its successful outcome.